GfellerLab/PLDpred/README.txt

 #### USAGE #####

-sequences <- read.table('HLA/sequence/file')
 PLDpred(sequences, allele='ListOfAlleles', gene='ListOfGenes', output='path/filename')

-* sequences : Vector or dataframe with the HLA sequences were each element correspond to one amino acid.
-For dataframe, lines are HLA and column are sequence position.
+* sequences : Vector or dataframe with HLA sequences where each element correspond to one amino acid.
+For dataframe, lines are HLA-allele and column are sequence position.
 * allele : list of characters (i.e.'HLA-A01:01).
 * gene : list of characters, if allele unknown. ('A','B','C')